 We’ve come into a dynamic and challenging era in the new age of Gender in the United States.
 As sexual equity has increased, creating more egalitarian opportunities for both men and women.
 The challenges of sexual fluidity, the marginalized intersex community and the cohesive definition of gender remain as frontiers to be mastered.
 This challenge is prevalent in our lives as it determines our proclivities, anxieties and coping mechanisms in our most basic Belonging Needs as outlined in Maslow’s Hierarchy of needs.
 As a man navigating gender equity and my role as well as future as a holder of the XY chromosome, I’d like to ensure I can understand how I fit and pass that on to my own offspring if I am ever so fortunate to bear any.
-As a rehabilitation counselor, privileged to be a cisgender masculine identifying male, I’d like to expand my practice to specialize in men’s rehabilitation.
-I feel my Master of Science in Rehabilitation Counseling; my work experience in counseling; and my strong network into both the straight and LGBT male community provide me a demographic from which I can both gather and provide transformative data.
-As well, I feel my Bachelor of Art in language; my art studio; and my professional experience in both fitness and modeling; can help me form an effective experimental design as well as therapy to assist men in navigating, mastering and finding satisfaction in both their male sexuality and gender identity.
+As a rehabilitation counselor, privileged to be a sexually fluid, cisgender masculine identifying male, I’d like to expand my practice to specialize in men’s rehabilitation.
+I feel my Master of Science in Rehabilitation Counseling; my work experience in counseling; and my strong network into both the straight and LGBT male communities provide me a demographic from which I can both gather and provide transformative data.
+As well, I feel my Bachelor of Art in language; my art studio; and my professional experience in both fitness and modeling; can help me form effective experimental designs as well as therapies to assist men in navigating, mastering and finding satisfaction in both their male sexuality, orientation and gender identity.
 In a Ph.
 D program, I’d like to pursue the hypothesis:

-What is sex?
+What is Sex?

 Sex is both noun and verb.
 While it can apply to action that incudes procreation, it also serves as mechanism of stress relief, social bonding, reconciliation, trust building, performance and even business.
 However, as a noun it classifies how we are born from our mothers and our genital descent.
 The sexual types are not just male or female, but usually termed intersex: hermaphrodite (herm), male hermaphrodite (merm) and female hermaphrodite (ferm).
 Intersex hermaphrodites usually have sexual organs and features solidly in the middle.
 Intersex male hermaphrodites present as male, but internally have female organs.
 And Intersex female hermaphrodites present as female although their internal equipment is male.
 In more medical language, the varieties of intersex are congenital adrenal hyperplasia (CAH), androgen insensitivity syndrome (AIS) and especially rare, 5-alpha-reductase deficiency (5ARD).
 However, when we look at forms, we are only offered “male” or “female” (our sex).
 There are never any squares with “male, merm, herm, ferm and female” nor forms with “XX, CAH, AIS, 5ARD, XY”.
 As a public, we are ill-informed and our understanding of the varieties in which we humans naturally (without human tinkering) occur is quite low and tend to be restricted to limited segments of the medical community.